 The implementation of the Early Learn NYC program allows this center to expand on the school readiness goals and the common core standards for early childhood.
-The vision is to assist the whole child in their development and their families in a successful learning experience in early childhood education with positive transitions into public school by enforcing the learning domain.
+My vision is to assist the whole child in their development and their families in a successful learning experience in early childhood education with positive transitions into school by enforcing the learning domain.

 I have a Master Degree in Education/Special Education Childhood from Touro College, Bachelor of Business Administration (Bernard Baruch College) and Applied Associates Degree in Marketing (Queens borough Community College).
 In addition, I currently attend the Executive Leadership Institute and CPAC.